r1de/KG6WXC-meshmap/README.md

 If you had the previous version of MeshMap, update the database from the new sql file:
 `sudo mysql -D node_map < meshmap_db_import.sql`

-If you were not running the previous version setup the SQL database like this:
+If you were not running the previous version setup the SQL database like this _and then_ run the above command to import the sql file:
-Create the database and a mySQL user and grant access:
-Choose your own password!
 > `sudo mysql`
 > `CREATE DATABASE node_map;`
 > `CREATE USER 'mesh-map'@'localhost' IDENTIFIED BY 'password';`